felixxvo7/Budget-Tracking-with-Telegram-Bot/README.md

 ---

 # Budget Tracking Dashboard
+The Monthly Budget Tracker is a financial management application designed to help users track their expenses, compare spending against a predefined budget, and visualize financial insights via a Dash-powered web interface.
+Additionally, it integrates with a Telegram bot for real-time data entry and summaries.
 This is a Dash-based application that provides a budget tracking dashboard.
 It allows users to visualize monthly spending, compare it against budgets, and analyze income vs expenses.

 ## Features

--   **Overall Spending Summary**: Displays total budget, total spent, percentage spent, and remaining budget.
--   **Category-Specific Analysis**: Provides a breakdown of spending vs budget across predefined categories (e.g., Groceries, Housing).
+**Telegram Bot**:
+Enter income and expense data on the go.
+Check your monthly budget summary using commands.
+Access the Dash web app link for visualizations.

+**Dash Visualization**:
+Overall Spending vs. Budget: A pie chart showing total spending versus the remaining budget.
+Category-Specific Analysis: Bar charts showing category-wise budget versus spending.
+Remaining Budget Analysis: Bar chart with remaining budget for each category, displaying values on the bars.
+Dynamic and interactive visualizations.
+D

+**Database Integration**:
+Stores budgets, expenses, and income in an SQLite database (expenses.db).

+**Comprehensive Summaries**:
+Provides text-based analysis of overspending, percentages spent, and remaining budgets.

--   **Visualizations**:
+**Visualizations**:
   - Pie charts for total spending and category-specific spending.
   - Bar charts for income vs spending and remaining budget by category.

+**Dash Tables**:
--   **Interactive Tables**: Displays detailed data for overall and category-specific budgets and spending.
+Displays detailed data for overall and category-specific budgets and spending.

 ## Technology Stack